IgnasiLucas/fly/README.md

 ## 2019-12-12
 I run dada2 on the whole dataset, pooling samples before calling the unique variants.
 It took around 20 hours.
-Unfortunately, I had to remove reads that included Ns.
-The first sequencing batch was hardly affected.
-But we lost about 50% of reads from the second batch, which is inadmissible.
+Unfortunately, I had to trim reads and remove those that still included Ns.
+The second sequencing batch produced a much more variable depth among samples; isolines 27 and 35 are under-sequenced early in life, while isoline 29 is badly over-sequenced late in life.
+See the report [here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/fly/blob/master/results/2019-12-12/denoising.html).

 ## 2019-12-11
 The second batch of sequences arrived.
 Three of the 28 combinations of isoline and time